graniticio/granitic/doc/tutorial/006-database-read.md

 ## Recap

  * Granitic requires your code to implement a [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider)  component.
- * [RdbmsClient](https://godoc.org/github.com/graniticio/granitic/rdbms#RdbmsClient) objects are automatically injected into your code to provide the interface for executing queries.
+ * [RdbmsClient](https://godoc.org/github.com/graniticio/granitic/rdbms#RdbmsClient) objects provide the interface for executing queries.
+ * These are obtained through the [RdbmsClientManager](https://godoc.org/github.com/graniticio/granitic/rdbms#RdbmsClientManager) framework component which is automatically injected into your application components if they have a field *DbClientManager rdbms.RdbmsClientManager*
  * Queries can be stored in template files and accesed by your code using IDs.
 This feature is provided by the [QueryManager](https://godoc.org/github.com/graniticio/granitic/facility/querymanager) facility.

 ## Further reading